iopipe/iopipe-js-profiler/README.md

 Further information on the build and publishing process will be documented as it develops.

-This module is designed for both local development, and for deploying on AWS Lambda, using separatey compiled C extensions for NodeJS/v8.
+This module is designed for both local development, and for deploying on AWS Lambda, using separately compiled C extensions for NodeJS/v8.

 ## License

 Apache-2.0 see [LICENSE](https://www.apache.org/licenses/LICENSE-2.0.html)

 Copyright 2017, IOpipe, Inc.